Rossland (sternwheeler): Effects of the Great War

-When Canada entered the Great War in 1914, the young men of British Columbia were mobilized and many C.P.R. employees volunteered for Canada's armed services.
-Engineers, deck and engine room hands were especially wanted by the navy.
-As the young men left, the local farms and businesses declined, and there was a fall off in tourism as well.
-In her last years, Rossland like other C.P.R. inland steamers, transported troops.
-The economic downturn caused by mobilization forced C.P.R. to take a number of its steamers out of operation.
-Rossland had been having boiler troubles, and rather than repairing them, C.P.R. took her out of service.
+When Canada entered the Great War in 1914, the young men of British Columbia were mobilized and many CPR employees volunteered for Canada's armed services.
+Engineers, deck and engine room hands were especially wanted by the Royal Canadian Navy.
+As the young men left, the local farms and businesses declined, and there was a fall-off in tourism as well.
+In her last years, Rossland like other CPR inland steamers, transported troops.
+The economic downturn caused by mobilization forced CPR to take a number of its steamers out of operation.
+Rossland had been having boiler troubles, and rather than repairing them, CPR took her out of service.

 Foundered at dock

 On January 25, 1917, Rossland, moored at Nakusp, sank at the dock.
 Either her hull seams had opened or the weight of ice and snow on her decks and house had pressed her down so far that water poured in through ports that had been left open.
 She sank quickly, heeled over sharply on her port side, with the water up to the pilot house.
 Rossland was raised in March 1917.
-Her long-time master, Captain Forslund, bought her hull used it as a wharf boat for his place south of Needles.
+Her long-time master, Captain Forslund, bought her hull and used it as a wharf boat for his place south of Needles.